Palta-Data-Platform/paltalib-ios/README.md

 ### Purchases

-`PaltaPurchases` module is using for native purchases performing and payment status handling. `PaltaPurchases` should be configured on app start
+`PaltaLibPurchases` module is using for native purchases performing and payment status handling. `PaltaPurchases` should be configured on app start
 ```swift
 private func setupPaltaPurchases() {
     PaltaPurchases.configureWith(revenueCatApiKey: Constants.revenueCatPublicAPIKey,